NethServer/ns8-docs/webtop.rst

 Using shared labels, you can easily assign panels to specific resource categories.
 A panel without an associated label will be visible for every available resource: all contacts, all events or all activities.

-Use the :guilabel:`Add` button to add a custom fields inside the panel.
+Use the :guilabel:`Add` button to add a custom field inside the panel.

 Mailcards
 =========